Riograndense Republic: Background

 The economy of the then Province of São Pedro of Rio Grande do Sul of the Empire of Brazil was mainly focused on the production of jerky and leather.
 The province depended entirely on the domestic market, but the overvalued exchange rate and the tariff benefits then offered meant that imported beef was cheaper.
 Thus, the estancieiros of the region, among them the famous Bento Gonçalves, began a rebellion against the Imperial Government.
 After a meeting, it was decided that armed militias would be formed under the leadership of Gonçalves inside the province to take over the provincial government.

 The initial objective to take over the province's government was successfully achieved, the rebels then planned to enter into negotiations with the imperial regent Diogo Antônio Feijó to demand a new provincial government acceptable to the regional elite.
 Meanwhile, the newly appointed Imperial Governor of the Province, José de Araújo Ribeiro, completely rejected by that elite, took office nevertheless.
 This was seen by the landowners as a declaration of war.
 Araújo Ribeiro then began gathering his soldiers who had been scattered since October, and hunting down Farroupilhos.
 He ordered the Provincial Assembly to be closed and removed Bento Gonçalves from the command of the National Guard.
 In Rio de Janeiro the imperial government closed the customs house in the provincial capital Porto Alegre for as long as the city was in the hands of the rebels, restricting the arrival of ships.
-Soon open conflict began, as imperial forces secured the city and rebels retaliated against them.
+Soon open conflict began, as imperial forces secured the city and rebels fought back against them.